-Troy’s next book, coming out in Spring, 2018, is The Zionist Ideas: Visions for the Jewish Homeland – Then, Now, Tomorrow.
-In the Foreword to the book, Natan Sharansky, writes: “This magnificent work is the perfect follow-up to Arthur Hertzberg’s classic The Zionist Idea.
-Combining, like Hertzberg, a scholar’s eye and an activist’s ear, Gil Troy demonstrates that we now live in a world of Zionist Ideas, with many different ways to help Israel flourish as a democratic Jewish state.
+A Distinguished Scholar in North American History at McGill University currently living in Jerusalem, Gil Troy is an award-winning American presidential historian and a leading Zionist activist.
+In the Foreword to Troy’s latest book, The Zionist Ideas: Visions for the Jewish Homeland – Then, Now, Tomorrow, Natan Sharansky writes: “This magnificent work is the perfect follow-up to Arthur Hertzberg’s classic The Zionist Idea.
+Combining, like Hertzberg, a scholar’s eye and an activist’s ear, Gil Troy demonstrates that we now live in a world of Zionist Ideas, with many different ways to help Israel flourish as a democratic Jewish state.”

 For press inquiries, review copies, or requests to bring Gil Troy to speak in your community, contact email@example.com.